tripasect/mpv-Subtitle-Definition/README.md

 - Prompting: Since the backbone of the extension is generative AI, it is easy to modify its behavior.
 Change the `query` string in the .py file to best suit your needs.

-Contributions are welcome!
-Feel free to open issues or submit pull requests on GitHub.
+Contributions are welcome.
+PLLLLLEASE fork this and make it better.
+Also, feel free to open issues or submit pull requests on GitHub.

 Happy viewing and learning!